-With only 57% of eligible households enrolled, California has one of the lowest SNAP (food stamp) participation rates in the nation.
-Over 3.2 million Californians are not receiving the federal benefits they are qualified to receive, amounting to $3.5 billion in unused funds.
+With only 70% of eligible households enrolled, California has one of the lowest SNAP (food stamp) participation rates in the nation.
+Almost 2 million Californians are not receiving the federal benefits they are qualified to receive, amounting to $2.5 billion in unused funds.
 In real life terms, this means that families who could be putting more food on the table aren’t, simply because of the barriers involved in applying for CalFresh (in California, SNAP is called CalFresh).

 Making a Difference through CalFresh Outreach